m-barnard/amdc/README.md

 # amdc_clustering
-Code for running the method and replicating results, figures, and tables 'Adjacency Matrix Decomposition Clustering for Human Activity Data' (https://arxiv.org/abs/2401.01949) by Martha Barnard, Yingling Fan, Julian Wolfson.
+Code for running the method and replicating results, figures, and tables from 'Adjacency Matrix Decomposition Clustering for Human Activity Data' (https://arxiv.org/abs/2401.01949) by Martha Barnard, Yingling Fan, Julian Wolfson.

 # Table of contents
 * [General information](#general-information)